AwakenedViskasha/HyperSpace/README.md

 ## Installation

-Use the package manager npm to install foobar.
+Use the package manager npm to install.

 ```bash
 npm install @awakenedviskasha/hyperspace